 These reproduce and pass on resistance genes to the next generation, increasing their prevalence.
 Some bugs are able to share DNA and pass on resistant genes to one another – and sometimes a whole bundle of resistance genes can be shared at once.

 AMR has been significantly accelerated by overuse and misuse of the drugs in human and animal medicine.
 Cramped and dirty conditions in factory farming allow disease to flourish, and farmers can become reliant on drugs to keep animals healthy.
-In some countries, antibiotics are also administered to animals raised for meat in order to make them gain muscle so they can be taken to market more quickly.
+In some countries, antibiotics are also administered to animals raised for meat in order to make them gain muscle so they can be taken to market more quickly – a practice known as growth promotion.

 Dirty production methods employed by pharmaceutical companies is another driver of the problem: some factories leak industrial waste containing antibiotic residue which enters water supplies, antibiotic-ridden fluid, which can create and spread superbugs.